openconnectome/Rambo3D/README.md

 Introduction
 ============

-This page explains how to use our VolumeViewer.
+This page explains how to use the Remote Annotation and Multichannel Boundary Observer in 3D (Rambo3D).
 It can be used for any of the data for which we have build the cutout service, which includes Bock11 and Kasthuri11.
 As more datasets become available, we will update here.